SixtenNordegren/CFT_notes/README.md

 # CFT Notes

-This repository contains notes on Conformal Field Theory (CFT), inspired by *Conformal Field Theory* by Philippe Di Francesco, Pierre Mathieu, and David Sénéchal.
+This repository contains notes on Conformal Field Theory (CFT).
 The notes aim to provide a concise and clear reference for key topics in CFT.

 ## Viewing Instructions